Elijah-Harvey/SnapChat-Clone/README.md

 ## ℹ️  About The Project

-During the period for this project I created a clone of Snapchat with the following features:
+During the period of this project I created a clone of Snapchat with the following features:

-*   Taking and saving pictures to the database
+*   Taking & saving pictures
 *   Sending location
 *   Messaging
-*   Getting friends location
+*   Friends location
 *   Authentication
 *   Geolocation
-*   Friends
+*   Friending

 ## ℹ️  Getting Started